 While evaluating the design requirements for the dual servo motor system, careful consideration was taken for existing machines in operation.
 Existing stations in operation can be retrofitted with the dual servo drive system at a much lower cost than a new machine.

 About Brown Machine Group

-Brown Machine Group in Beaverton, MI, is a global leader in thermoforming technology and innovation with high-quality product lines manufactured by Brown Machine, Lyle Industries, Nalle Automation Systems and EPCO.
+Brown Machine Group in Beaverton, MI, is a global leader in thermoforming technology and innovation with high-quality product lines manufactured by Brown Machine, Lyle Industries, and Nalle Automation Systems.
 It designs and manufactures a complete line of continuous and cut-sheet thermoforming equipment, automation systems and provides related services including retrofit upgrades, tooling, prototyping, process optimization and technical support.
 Its equipment has been “Made in the USA” since 1952 and it has thermoforming systems operating in over 65 countries worldwide in virtually every industry.
 Visit www.brownmachinegroup.com for more information.

 Director of Sales